Best AnyDesk alternatives for Mac (Free & paid) — 8 top pic

 Woes:

-❌ Limited customization and features which make it unsuitable for large businesses and enterprises
+❌ Limited customization and features, which make it unsuitable for large businesses and enterprises

-Chrome Remote Desktop is the only browser-based remote access tool I’ve added to the list, partly because there aren’t very many and partly because it’s developed by Google — a reputable name in the tech biz.
-It’s conveniently tied to Google’s ecosystem, making setup a breeze and allowing it to match any need or workflow.
-It’s a simple, easy-to-use tool
+Chrome Remote Desktop is the only browser-based remote access tool I've added to the list, partly because there aren't very many and partly because it's developed by Google — a reputable name in the tech biz.
+It's conveniently tied to Google's ecosystem, making setup a breeze and allowing it to match any need or workflow.
+It's a simple, easy-to-use tool.

 Wins:

-✅ Backed up Google’s security protocols
+✅ Backed up by Google's security protocols

 ✅ Easy setup that requires a Google account and the Chrome extension